-The tiny house phenomenon is one of the most curious and captivating travel and living trends in the sustainable movement.
+The tiny house travel phenomenon is one of the most curious and captivating trends in the sustainable movement.
 But just what are tiny houses, and why are they fast becoming a social movement?
 Put simply, this is part of a push to downsize our living spaces and to give up our regular-sized homes in favor of smaller accommodations.
 These tiny houses can range anywhere from 100 to 400 square feet in size, which makes them quite a change from the norm (the average American home size recently surpassed 2,600)!

 The result of this new architectural craze?
 A bite-sized, eco-friendly, and cost-saving lifestyle that massively reduces your carbon footprint.